gustafla/esfragt/README.md

     $ cd src/
     $ ./build.sh raspi

-The point of the build.sh script is to remove my dev symlink to lib3dapp and download an actual copy from github.
+The purpose of the build.sh script is to download lib3dapp from github.
 You can do it manually as well and then run make.

 Copyright 2014-2016 Lauri Gustafsson.